EUROPEAN CHEER LEAGUE

 Senior age group is defined as in the ECU Rulebook:

-- Team Performance Cheer – 14 years or older (year of birth 2003 or before).
+Team Cheer Freestyle Pom – 14 years or older (year of birth 2002 or before).

 Junior age group is defined as in the ECU Rulebook:

-ECU competition rules must be used for the ECL divisions.
+ECU competition rules (ECU Rulebook 2016 as soon as it became available) must be used for the ECL divisions.

 The ECL divisions must be judged by at least one scoring judge that is registered in the ECU Judges Register and who is not from the country where the competition takes place.

-All information regarding the ECL will be available on the ECU web page http://www.cheerunion.eu and will contain the ECL competition calendar, standings / ranking, rules, news and other relevant information.
+All information regarding the ECL will be available on the ECU web page www.cheerunion.eu and will contain ECL competition calendar, standings / ranking, rules, news and other relevant information.

 The ECL scoring system takes into account the fact that different ECL competitions are judged by different judges’ panels on different days and also under different competition conditions.
 To be as impartial as possible the ECL scoring system is placement based.